How to buy the best pressure cooker

 Electric pressure cookers

-Electric pressure cookers are standalone appliances, similar to multi-cookers or slow cookers.
-Pricewise, they start around the £50 mark and go up to around £200.
+Electric pressure cookers are standalone appliances, similar to multicookers or slow cookers.
+Pricewise, they start around the £50 mark and can go up to around £200 for the most expensive, feature-packed models.

 Their main benefit is that they pretty much automate the cooking process.
 You simply select the pressure level or cooking function you want, and the appliance does all the work, with an integrated timer letting you know when to release the pressure and when your meal is ready.
 This makes them a good option for people who are new to pressure cooking or those who don’t want to watch over their appliance.